Jawaharnagar Municipal Corporation

 Jawaharnagar Municipal Corporation is the civic body governing Indian city of Jawaharnagar.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Jawaharnagar Municipal Corporation is headed by Mayor of city and governed by Commissioner.

 History and administration

-Jawaharnagar Municipal Corporation was formed in 2020 due to increase in population and development of infrastructure to meet the needs local public.
+Jawaharnagar Municipal Corporation was formed in 2019 due to increase in population and development of infrastructure to meet the needs local public.

-Mekala Kavya is the Mayor of Jawaharnagar Municipal Corporation.
+Donthagani shanthi is the Mayor of Jawaharnagar Municipal Corporation.

 Jyothi Reddy is the Municipal Commissioner of Jawaharnagar Municipal Corporation.